vipincherian/catbell/doc/developer_handbook.md

 * Package > Open Package File (.lpk)
 * Select bgrabitmappack.lpk or uniqueinstance_package.lpk
 * A dialog box opens,
+  * Browse to the location
+    1. bgrabitmappack.lpk under the directory bgrabitmap
+    2. uniqueinstance_package.lpk
   * Click on compile
   * Click on Use > Add to project
 (It is also possible to install these packages through the Lazarus package manager.
 However, that would involve re-compiling the IDE).